Razhiel82/pybites_cohort/README.md

-# Snipster for PyBites Cohort
+# Snipster-TUI

-A Programming snippets Tool
+A Programming snippets TUI

-# Snipster

-This is a Projekt of th PyBites Cohort
+This was created while doing th PyBites Developer Cohort

 ## Description